clearshape/qupath-extension-py4j-addon/README.md

 Add several methods I found useful to [QuPath Py4J extension](https://github.com/qupath/qupath-extension-py4j)

+[QuPath Py4J extension](https://github.com/qupath/qupath-extension-py4j) is bundled for simplicity.
+Let me know if that is a problem.

-Feel free to use it and many thanks for the great works of [QuPath Py4J extension](https://github.com/qupath/qupath-extension-py4j) and [Py4J](https://www.py4j.org/)
+Feel free to use it anyway you want and many thanks for the great works of [QuPath Py4J extension](https://github.com/qupath/qupath-extension-py4j) and [Py4J](https://www.py4j.org/)